EcoJulia/Microbiome.jl/manuscript/paper.md

 First, there are many additional tools in the bioBakery whose interface and outputs could be incorporated into `BiobakeryUtils.jl`.
-In particular, `StrainPhlAn` and `PanPhlAn` [@Beghini2021-xy], which have tabular output distinct from, but quite similar to that of `HUMAnN` and `MetaPhlAn` could be supported.
+In particular, `StrainPhlAn` and `PanPhlAn` [@Beghini2021-xy], which have tabular output distinct from but quite similar to that of `HUMAnN` and `MetaPhlAn` could be supported.

 Second, two of the largest plotting packages in the julia ecosystem,